Cl4ssicMan/GrowSoft-Luascript-Docs/README.md

 player:getAchievementsCount()
 player:getBackpackUsedSize()
-player:getCountry() - returns player’s country letter (string), works only for online player’s player:getPlatform() - returns player’s platform ID (string), works only for online player’s
+player:getCountry() - returns player’s country letter (string), works only for online player’s player:getPlatform() - returns player’s platform ID (string), works only for online player’s 0,1,1 and 0 is windows.
+4 is android.
+1 is ios.
+2 is macos
 ***
 player:sendVariant() - send any type of variant packet, examples: